shoui520/shoui520.github.io/docs/resources.md

 - [Gazou OCR (Linux)](https://github.com/kamui-7/Gazou-OCR)
 - [Hakuneko Manga Downloader](https://hakuneko.download/) - You can download Japanese manga here, use a combination of the `raw` and `japanese` tags.

 #### Visual Novel Tools
 - [Textractor](https://github.com/Artikash/Textractor/releases) - for copying text from visual novels.
 - [JL](https://github.com/rampaa/JL) - Yomitan/extractor/clipboard inserter alternative that does not require a browser.
+- [Transparent texthooker overlay](https://github.com/Saplling/transparent-texthooker-overlay) - allows you to look up words without alt-tabbing / switching monitors.
 - [Magpie](https://github.com/Blinue/Magpie) - Seamless fullscreen for visual novels on Windows.
 No need for exclusive fullscreen!

 #### Other Tools
 - **[※ Anki (Windows, Mac and Linux)](https://apps.ankiweb.net/)** - Spaced repetition flashcard program.
 A must have.
 It is tricky to use at first.
 So please see the Mining section for guides on how to set it up.
 - [EBWin)](http://ebstudio.info/) - An epwing format dictionary reader.
 Good for look ups without a web browser.

 ### Applications (Mobile)